Astlibra Revision: Reception

 Astlibra Revision received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.
 Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 90% of critics.
 In Japan, four critics from Famitsu gave the game a total score of 33 out of 40.
 Game Rant called the story "unique and captivating".
 Superpixel described the beginning of the game as "quite mundane," but "after a few weeks of in-game time, a rich worldview and comprehensive plot full of thoughtful twists slowly unfolds.
 Through Castlevania-style combat, players can complete the main quest and explore the dungeon."

 RPGFan described it as a "mixed bag" but called the gameplay "superb" and said that the game does a "fantastic job of endearing you to the main character’s companions".

+At the UCG Game Awards 2024, Astlibra Gaiden: The Cave of Phantom Mist won the Best DLC of the Year (Independent Game).